Necessity or Trauma: Why Are Dog’s Tails Docked?

 Since roughly a third of purebred dogs are categorized by the American Kennel Club (AKC) as traditionally docked breeds , you only have to walk around the block in America to see a stumpy rump.

 The Origins of Tail Docking

 In 18th Century England, the aristocracy owned the land and allowed serfs to farm it.
 The farmers were taxed on what they produced but not what they used to produce it.
-By herding, protecting and providing other important functions, working dogs were considered part of the production process.
+By herding, protecting, and providing other essential functions, working dogs were considered part of the production process.